XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 **NB.** The indexes are zero based, that's why the first element has an index 0 and the 10th element(last element) has an index of 9.

-In Java arrays are also treated as some kind of objects objects.
+In Java, arrays are also treated as some kind of object.
 An array has a property called length.
 If you execute the statements below, it will printout the value of 10;

 ``` java